Vileni/link_shortener/README.md

 #I recommend [Node.js](https://nodejs.org/) v14+ to run.

-### Firt you need to create your own MongoAtlas database and fill required fields in .env file
+### Firt you need to create your own MongoAtlas database and fill required fields in ./server/.env file
+### NODE_ENV='development' DB=''SECRET_KEY='' BASE_URL='http://localhost:3000/' IP='128.0.0.2'
+#### as long as you test applications locally, you need to change ip staticli it you want to check unique users feature!

 ##### Download project